-Minimum \\\\\\ 0,8 bar (below 3500 RPM)

-Maximum (short-term operated when cold start-up) 7,0 bar

-Operating \\\\\\ 2,0 - 5,0 bar (above 3500 RPM)

-Fuel Pressure

-Minimum0,15 barMaximum0,35 barOperating0,25 bar
+preferential to this manual.

-Fuel Type Recommended motor unleaded petrol of minimum octane number RON 95, 97 an option.
-Use of multi-viscosity grade oils is recommended.

-MOGAS EN228 Super or Super Plus, with max.
-10% content of ethanol

-Oil Type \\\\\ Use only oil with RON 424 classification or AeroShell Sport Plus 4 10W-40 as coolants can not be mixed with water!

-Coolant Type Conventional coolant for aluminium engines, mixed with water (mix ratio 1:1) - see

-Rotax operation manual.
-In case of mix ratio is 1:1, the freezing point is -38°C. Water-less coolants e.g. Evans or Aero Cool 180 can be applied as an option.
-These

-The engine characteristics, operation and maintenance instructions are preferentially directed by Rotax Operation Manual.
-Informations listed in appropriate Rotax engine manual are preferential to this manual.
+Maximum (short-ter m operated when cold start-up) 0,8 bar (below 3500 RPM) 7,0 bar 2,0 - 5,0 bar (over 3500 RPM) Fuel Pressure Minimum Maximum Fuel TypeRecommended motor unleaded petrol of minimum octane number RON 95, 97MOGAS EN228 Super or Super Plus, with max.
+10% content of ethanol Oil Type ype Use only oil with RON 424 classification or AeroShell Sport Plus 4 10W-40 as an option.
+Conventional coolant for aluminium engines, mixed with water (mix ratio 1:1) - see Rotax manual.
+In case of mix ratio is 1:1, the freezing point is -38°C. Water-less coolant (e.g. Evans or Aero Cool 180) can be applied as an option.
+These coolants are not to be mixed with water! - · · nce are preferentially directed by appropriate nations listed in appropriate engine manual are

-ROTAX 914 UL is not certified aviation engine.
+ROTAX 912 iS Sport is not certified aviation engine.
 Any engine failure may occur at any time.
 The pilot is fully responsible for the operation of the engine and accepts all risks and consequences of an engine failure.
 The correct operation of this aircraft is the sole responsibility of the pilot.
 The pilot of sport flying device is obliged to plan the flight track and altitude so that to be able to make safety landing at anytime in case of engine failure.